By Richard Rourk

 Ballad is looking at an increase in testing and testing times.

 “Tests still can take two weeks to get results, but we are working really hard with our labs to expedite this,” Deaton said.
-“We are seeing 800 a test a day with a total of 32,000 tests given so far in our region.
+“We are seeing 800 tests a day with a total of 32,000 tests given so far in our region.
 Please be aware of why you are taking the test.
 If you are showing symptoms or if you have been in contact with someone positive are reasons to be tested.
 CDC.gov has a good checklist of symptoms.”

 According to Deaton, Ballad will not make any recommendations on how to start schools.